Scholarly peer review: Recruiting referees

 Referees have the opportunity to prevent work that does not meet the standards of the field from being published, which is a position of some responsibility.
 Editors are at a special advantage in recruiting a scholar when they have overseen the publication of his or her work, or if the scholar is one who hopes to submit manuscripts to that editor's publishing entity in the future.
 Granting agencies, similarly, tend to seek referees among their present or former grantees.

 Peerage of Science was an independent service and a community where reviewer recruitment happens via Open Engagement: authors submit their manuscript to the service where it is made accessible for any non-affiliated scientist, and 'validated users' choose themselves what they want to review.
 The motivation to participate as a peer reviewer comes from a reputation system where the quality of the reviewing work is judged and scored by other users, and contributes to user profiles.
 Peerage of Science does not charge any fees to scientists, and does not pay peer reviewers.
 Participating publishers however pay to use the service, gaining access to all ongoing processes and the opportunity to make publishing offers to the authors.

 With independent peer review services the author usually retains the right to the work throughout the peer review process, and may choose the most appropriate journal to submit the work to.
 Peer review services may also provide advice or recommendations on most suitable journals for the work.
 Journals may still want to perform an independent peer review, without the potential conflict of interest that financial reimbursement may cause, or the risk that an author has contracted multiple peer review services but only presents the most favorable one.

-An alternative or complementary system of performing peer review is for the author to pay for having it performed.
-Example of such service provider was Rubriq (2013-2017), that for each work assigned peer reviewers who were financially compensated for their efforts.
+An alternative or complementary model for achieving peer review is for the author to pay to have it undertaken.
+An example of such a service provider was Rubriq (2013–2017), which financially compensated peer reviewers for reviewing each work that they were assigned.